What are the nutrients that actually feed the plants?

 What is the significance of being "Tree-free"?

-The plants used in our products are renewable annually vs. many years for tree-based products.
+The natural and organic materials used in our products are quickly renewable vs. many years for tree-based products.

-If your pots are made from NatureWorks PLA, how do they actually compost outiside of an industrial compost facility?
+If your pots are made from NatureWorks PLA, how do they actually compost outside of an industrial compost facility?